joyent/conch-api/docs/modules/Conch::Plugin::JsonValidator.md

 it (defaulting to the request's json payload).

-On success, returns the validated payload data; on failure, an HTTP 400 response is prepared, using the RequestValidationError json response schema.
+On success, returns the validated payload data; on failure, an HTTP 400 response is prepared, using the [response.json#/definitions/RequestValidationError](../json-schema/response.json#/definitions/RequestValidationError) json response schema.

 ### get\_query\_params\_validator